NEED HELP? CONTACT A CASEWORKER Caseworker Contact Form OR CONTACT THE SRC LEGAL SERVICE SRC Legal Service

 What is Show Good Cause?

 If you have been asked to Show Good Cause it is because the University is concerned you will not be able to complete your degree.
-It is an opportunity for you to explain to them how you are going to pass all your units of study in the future.
+Your Show Good Cause letter is an opportunity for you to explain to the University how you are going to pass all your units in the future.
 If you do not make significant changes to how you approach your studies, the University will reasonably assume that you will continue to fail units of study and will exclude you from your degree.

 More information: Special Consideration | Discontinue Not Fail